-(3) If well stimulation treatment is done on on a well that is part of an underground injection project then regulations regarding well stimulation treatment apply to the well stimulation treatment and regulations regarding underground injection projects apply to the underground injection project operations.
+(3) If well stimulation treatment is done en-on a well that is part of an underground injection project, then regulations regarding well stimulation treatment apply to the well stimulation treatment and regulations regarding underground injection projects apply to the underground injection project operations.

 NOTE: Authority cited: Sections 3013 and 3160, Public Resources Code.
-Reference: Section 3106, 3157, and 3160, Public Resources Code.
+Reference: Sections 3106, 3157 and 3160, Public Resources Code.